LiamLugubrious/Final-Project-A-Blog-/README.md

 ```
 Or you will see error messages!

-If in replit it will open a preview tab, other use your prefered browser and go to http://localhost:3000
+If in Replit, it will open a preview tab; otherwise, use your preferred browser and go to http://localhost:3000

 ## How to use